linroger/FinanceCompendium/II. Economics/International/International Economics/VII - Balance of Payments/17 - Balance of Payments I - Financial Globalization.md

 that private consumption expenditure is sensitive to changes in current income.
 This assumption seems to be a more reasonable match with reality in the short run: research shows that there is not very much consumption smoothing at the household or national level.

 Marginal Effects The consumption function relates the level of consumption to the level of disposable income, but we are more often interested in the response of such variables to small changes in equilibrium, due to policy shocks or other shocks.
 For that purpose, the slope of the consumption function is called the marginal propensity to consume (MPC), and it tells us how much of every extra  \$1 of disposable income received by households is spent on consumption.
 We generally assume that MPC is between 0 and 1: when consumers receive an extra unit of disposable income (whether it's a euro, dollar, or yen), they will consume only part of it and save the remainder.
-For example, if you spend\$ 0.75 of every extra \$1 of disposable income you receive, your MPC is 0.75.
+For example, if you spend $0.75 of every extra $1 of disposable income you receive, your MPC is 0.75.
 The marginal propensity to save (MPS) is 1 - MPC.
 In this example, MPS = 0.25, meaning that \$0.25 of every extra 1 of disposable income is saved.

 # Investment